Workflow Configuration

 }

-Close as PASSED and hand off to a London-specific compliance node when the answer mentions London:
+Close the conversation and hand off to a London-specific compliance node when the answer mentions London:

 {